awsdocs/elb-classic-load-balancers-user-guide/doc_source/access-log-collection.md

 Access logging is an optional feature of Elastic Load Balancing that is disabled by default\.
 After you enable access logging for your load balancer, Elastic Load Balancing captures the logs and stores them in the Amazon S3 bucket that you specify\.
 You can disable access logging at any time\.

+If you enable server\-side encryption with Amazon S3\-managed encryption keys \(SSE\-S3\) for your S3 bucket, each access log file is automatically encrypted before it is stored in your S3 bucket and decrypted when you access it\.
+You do not need to take any action as there is no difference in the way you access encrypted or unencrypted log files\.
+Each log file is encrypted with a unique key, which is itself encrypted with a master key that is regularly rotated\.
+For more information, see [Protecting Data Using Server\-Side Encryption with Amazon S3\-Managed Encryption Keys \(SSE\-S3\)](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service Developer Guide*\.

 There is no additional charge for access logs\.
 You will be charged storage costs for Amazon S3, but will not be charged for the bandwidth used by Elastic Load Balancing to send log files to Amazon S3\.
 For more information about storage costs, see [Amazon S3 Pricing](https://aws.amazon.com/s3/pricing/)\.

 **Topics**